Machinalabs/earthmind-rs/README.md

-# EarthMind RS
+# EarthMind

-Earthmind allows any protocol to delegate their governance decision to the Earthmind Newtwork
+EarthMind is a protocol for decentralized governance using advanced AI and Blockchain technology to streamline governance decisions for any protocol implementing the EarthMind client contract.

 ## Pre Requisites